bhargavtrvd/bhargavreactapp/README.md

 *---------- Once node is installed ----------------*

-Steps to be followed to download the React app:
+Steps to be followed to download and deploy the React app:

 1. Click on "Code" (green button) button on top right corner next to "Go to file" button.
 2. Click on Download ZIP button to download the ZIP file of the app